EV Charging

 Physical charging credentials issued to drivers or fleet users

-NFCKEY acts as a wearable NFC charging credential that is presented to a charger reader to identify the driver, vehicle or associated account.
+NFCKEY acts as an NFC keychain that is presented to a charger reader to identify the driver, vehicle or associated account.

 What NFCKEY does not replace